 Facebook, WhatsApp, Instagram suffer worldwide outage

-Facebook and its Instagram and WhatsApp platforms were apparently down worldwide on Monday
+Facebook and its Instagram and WhatsApp platforms have suffered a worldwide outage

-Associated Press -- Facebook and its Instagram and WhatsApp platforms suffered a worldwide outage that has lasting more than three hours on Monday.
+Associated Press -- Facebook along with its Instagram and WhatsApp platforms suffered a worldwide outage Monday that has extended more than three hours.
 Facebook's internal systems used by employees also went down.
 Service has not yet been restored.

-The company did not say what might be causing the outage, which began around 11:40 ET.
-Websites and apps often suffer outages of varying size and duration, but hours-long global disruptions are rare.
+The company did not say what might be causing the outage, which began around 11:40 a.m.
+ET.
+Websites and apps often suffer outages of varying size and duration, but hourslong global disruptions are rare.

-“This is epic,” said Doug Madory, director of internet analysis for Kentik Inc. The last major internet outage, which knocked many of the world’s top websites offline in June, lasted less than an hour.
-The stricken content delivery company in that case, Fastly, blamed it on a software but triggered by a customer who changed a setting.
+“This is epic,” said Doug Madory, director of internet analysis for Kentik Inc, a network monitoring and intelligence company.
+The last major internet outage, which knocked many of the world’s top websites offline in June, lasted less than an hour.
+The stricken content-delivery company in that case, Fastly, blamed it on a software bug triggered by a customer who changed a setting.

 Facebook's only public comment so far was a tweet in which it acknowledged that “some people are having trouble accessing (the) Facebook app” and that it was working on restoring access.
 Regarding the internal failures, Instagram head Adam Mosseri tweeted that it feels like a “snow day.”